 RULES IN ENGLISH

 The competition will culminate in finals concerts at which the results will be announced and the prizes awarded.
-These will be held in the autumn season 2019 in Kouvola and Kotka, two towns in the Kymenlaakso region of Southeast Finland where Uuno Klami was born.
+These concerts will be held in the autumn 2024 season in Kouvola and Kotka, two towns in the Kymenlaakso region of Southeast Finland where Uuno Klami was born, and the results will be announced and the prizes awarded after the finals concert in Kotka.
 The orchestra at these concerts will be the Kymi Sinfonietta.

 a) Participation in the competition is confined to Europe only.
-Contestants must be citizens of a Nordic country, of an EU Member State or of Albania, Andorra, Belarus, Bosnia-Herzegovina, Kosovo, Liechtenstein, Macedonia, Moldavia, Monaco, Montenegro, Russia, San Marino, Serbia, Switzerland, Ukraine or the Vatican City State.
+Contestants must be citizens of a Nordic country, of an EU Member State or of Albania, Andorra, Bosnia-Herzegovina, Kosovo, Liechtenstein, Macedonia, Moldavia, Monaco, Montenegro, San Marino, Serbia, Switzerland, Ukraine, the United Kingdom or the Vatican City State.
 Citizens from other countries must be permanently resident in one of the countries listed above and produce documentary evidence of their right to permanent residence.
 There is no age limit.

 b) The competition entries must be scored for a smallish orchestra of sinfonietta type of not more than 2222/2200/01/0/ archi (maximum 6/5/4/4/2).
 In other words, the orchestra may consist of not more than the following: